Jtranod98/School_District_Analysis/README.md

    - Avg math score was lowered by .1
    - Avg reading score 81.9 remained the same
-   - % Passisng Math was lowered by.2%
+   - % Passisng Math was lowered by .2%
    - % Passing Readidng was lowered by .1%
    - % Overall Passing was lowered by .3%